DomWilliams0/name-needed/.planning/active.md

 	* [ ] load regions adjacent to already loaded regions only (except initial)
 	* [ ] region load status can be unloaded, fully (can have slabs generated), partially (as a neighbour to a fully loaded region)
 	* [ ] does this make any tree merging across boundaries pointless, because trees are only placed during slab generation?
+* [ ] update readme to suggest downloading release instead of building from scratch